 A child’s early years are a crucial time for brain development.
-In general, children who are provided with healthy, balanced diets at a young age may have a slightly higher IQ compared to those who are given plenty of junk food.
+In general, children who are provided with a healthy, balanced diet at a young age may have a slightly higher IQ compared to those who are given plenty of junk food.

 Experts have identified kinds of food that can help children stay sharp and smart, and improve their brain function.
 Some Filipino foods that boost brain power include the following.

 Best Brain Food for Kids: Filipino foods that Boost IQ

 Scrambled, sunny-side up, boiled, or cooked into an omelet, eggs are a staple in Filipino households.
 Children can enjoy eggs with rice for breakfast or any other meal, or as part of an egg spread sandwich as a snack for school.

 The protein-carbohydrate combination is sure to provide energy and plenty of nourishment for brain function and activity.
 Protein-rich eggs are good examples of Filipino foods that boost IQ that can also help children concentrate.

 Vitamins and nutrients found in greens are linked to lower chances of dementia later in life.
 Leafy vegetables are packed with antioxidants and other healthy elements to spur the growth of new brain cells.